hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Is "hop and go forward", get through how you can.
 >
-> No turning at the handle or the knees,
+> No turning at the handle or the knees[^106],
 >
 > To gain command, that attitudes may please;

->
+[^106]: Though this subject may be too technical for the general reader, yet it is presumed it will be easily comprehended by dancers.

 > No battements made there, either close or grand,
 >
 > From which the hips and knees may gain command.